 A hole in a printed board that does not contain plating or other type of conductive reinforcement.
 Generally used for mounting of components to a circuit board or a circuit board to a larger portion of a project.

-We recommend that you include a drill drawing to identify the non-plated holes in your design for Full Featured orders.
-Non-plated holes are NOT available through our Quickturn product line.
+We recommend that you include a drill drawing to identify the non-plated holes in your design.
+Non-plated holes are NOT guaranteed through our ValueProto product line.

 Non-Plated holes should maintain a minimum clearance of 0.010” from any conductive surface.